VNZray/capstone-project/naga-venture-backend/README.md

 # Setup

-    Go to .env file and raneme the DB_NAME to desired name
+    Go to .env file and rename the DB_NAME to desired name

 ## Install dependencies